tsnow/stressd/README.md

 ### Getting Started

 First, you'll need Go.
-Once you have that hotness, clone this and run `go get` from inside the project folder (if you haven't set up a Go workspace yet, so read the docs.
+Once you have that hotness, clone this and run `go get` from inside the project folder (if you haven't set up a Go workspace yet, go read the docs.
 It's important.)

 If `go get` returns nothing, you're in good shape.
 If you don't have Mercurial installed and in your `PATH`, it'll complain about not being able to find `hg`.
 Install however you see fit.